ibm-cloud-docs/hs-crypto/pkcs11-api-ref.md

 | CKA_OWNER | DER-encoding of the attribute certificate's subject field.
 This is distinct from the CKA_SUBJECT attribute contained in CKC_X_509 certificates because the ASN.1 syntax and encoding are different. | Not applicable |
 | CKA_AC_ISSUER | DER-encoding of the attribute certificate's issuer field.
 This is distinct from the CKA_ISSUER attribute contained in CKC_X_509 certificates because the ASN.1 syntax and encoding are different. (default empty)| Not applicable |
 | CKA_ATTR_TYPES | BER-encoding of a sequence of object identifier values corresponding to the attribute types contained in the certificate.
 When present, this field offers an opportunity for applications to search for a particular attribute certificate without fetching and parsing the certificate itself. (default empty) | Not applicable |
-{: caption="Table 3.
-Supported attributes and key types" caption-side="bottom"}
+{: caption="Supported attributes and key types" caption-side="bottom"}

 ## Supported curves
 {: #supported-pkcs11-curve-name}